-London event spaces will play host to thousands of continental visitors as Eurostar have announced a surge in bookings to the UK over the Royal Wedding period.
+London event venues will play host to thousands of continental visitors as Eurostar have announced a surge in bookings to the UK over the Royal Wedding period.

 The St Pancras-based channel tunnel operator has said that inbound trips to the UK have been popular with European neighbours in France, Belgium, the Netherlands and Germany.